I believe that a mature society must recognise the possibility of its own failure and should acknowledge the concept of lawful rebellion.

 That means having a clear idea, in advance, of what will be put in place if the rebellion succeeds.

-To my mind, the failure of successive governments to reform existing laws to give everyone fair access to land constitutes an undeniable failure of the established system (and in the case of the current administration I would say that this failure has been wilful).
-I consider that the proposals I’ve outlined in this project constitute a solution to that failure of government.
+To my mind, the failure of successive governments to reform existing laws so as to give everyone fair access to land constitutes an undeniable failure of the established system.
+The reforms I propose to resolve this failure of law, and the failure of government, can be found on the Local Sovereignty website.